kgorins/origins-plus-plus-wiki/README.md

 _The mother of the arachnid colonies, the broodmother is an elder being capable of great destruction.
 Often feared by those who utter the name_.

 * **Climb**: [Save Toolbar Activator] You are fast and at will, you canclimb blocks!
-* **Prey**: Attack a target in a cobweb, using your fist to feedyourself.
+* **Prey**: Attack a target in a cobweb, using your fist to feed yourself.
-* **Cursed Mother**: You take increased damage that ignores armor fromweapons enchanted with Bane Of Arthropods.
+* **Cursed Mother**: You take increased damage that ignores armor from weapons enchanted with Bane Of Arthropods.
 * **Exoskeleton**: Like spiders, you are equipped with an exoskeleton – ahard, external covering that provides both structural support and protection from predators.
 * **Extra Hearts**: Because of your ancestry, you get extra hearts.
-* **Long Jump**: Spiders can modify their speed and with their powerfullegs, they increase the distance they can jump.
+* **Long Jump**: Spiders can modify their speed and with their powerful legs, they increase the distance they can jump.
 While sprinting, you jump higher.
 * **Cave Spawn**: You spawn in an Abandoned Mineshaft.
 * **Arachno-Immunity**: Your body does not react to poison as it is immune toit.
 * **Poison Touch**: You release venom at the touch.
 Injecting poison toothers when you hit them.